zama-ai/concrete/docs/user/howto/use_quantization.md

 Neural networks are implemented with a diverse set of operations, such as convolution, linear transformations, activation functions and element-wise operations.
 When working with quantized values, these operations can not be carried out the same way as for floating point values.
 With quantization it is necessary to re-scale the input and output values of each operation to fit in the quantization domain.

 Re-scaling raw input values to the quantized domain implies that we need to make use of floating point operations.
-In the FHE setting where we only work with integers, this could be a problem, but luckily, the FHE implementation behind the Concrete framework provides a workaround.
+In the FHE setting where we only work with integers, this could be a problem, but luckily, the FHE implementation behind **Concrete Numpy** provides a workaround.
 We essentially make use of a [table lookup](../tutorial/table_lookup.md) which is later translated into a [PBS](https://whitepaper.zama.ai).

 Of course, having a PBS for every quantized addition isn't recommended for computational cost reasons.
-Also, Concrete Numpy allows PBS only for univariate operations (i.e. matrix multiplication can't be done in a PBS).
+Also, **Concrete Numpy** allows PBS only for univariate operations (i.e. matrix multiplication can't be done in a PBS).
 Therefore, our quantized modules split the computation of floating point values and unsigned integers as it is currently done in `concrete.quantization.QuantizedLinear`.

-The above operations are all implemented in Concrete Numpy and transparent to the user via our Quantized Modules.
+The above operations are all implemented in **Concrete Numpy** and transparent to the user via our Quantized Modules.

-Concrete Numpy allows you to convert Numpy operations to their FHE counterparts.
-This essentially opens the door to any python computing framework such as [PyTorch](https://pytorch.org/).
-Concrete Numpy implements a Torch to Numpy converter that makes it easy for the user to use a torch model.
+**Concrete Numpy** allows you to convert numpy operations to their FHE counterparts.
+This essentially opens the door to any python computing framework such as [PyTorch](https://pytorch.org/). **Concrete Numpy** implements a Torch to Numpy converter that makes it easy for the user to use a torch model.

 First we define a model: